 We understand that the fourth practice is the hardest one to follow.
 How do you stop buying too much or too few product?
 Sales volumes change, which means your inventory needs also change.
 How do you know how much to buy if you aren’t sure how much you’re going to sell?
 In this case, a forecasting solution can provide sales and inventory estimates to help you make smarter food purchasing decisions.
 (More on this later.)

 Food Production Planning

 Accurate sales forecasting can help ensure you prepare the right amount of food and eliminate waste while mitigating the risk of running out and hurting the guest experience.
 A food production planning solution will also help connect to the recipe database and give the exact quantities to prep based on the daily forecast.
 It can also connect to the inventory and send purchase or prep alerts.

 This ensures that recipes are always executed in the same manner and – perhaps more importantly – eliminates portioning issues, which is another factor that can drive up food costs.
 Theoretical food costs and margins are based on specific portion sizes.
 When these are too large you’re simply giving away food for free.
 When portions are too small you may save on inventory costs, but you’ll creating quality issues that could damage sales in the long run.

 Customers want consistency from restaurants.
 When they order a burger and fries they purchased during a previous visit at Five Guys, they expect it to taste the same and they expect the same portion size.
 A food production planning solution will provide the level of consistency in each meal that your customers expect.

 Another advantage of using a food production application is having a detailed checklist to follow during food safety procedures.
 Even when inventory has the right size and you prep the correct quantify of food for that day, improper food safety management can increase spoilage and waste.

 With a digital checklist, food prepping staff can:

-- Perform detailed quality and safety checks
+- Perform checklist for detailed quality and safety checks

 - Know how to store food properly to keep it fresh for longer